project-sunbird/sunbird-devops/Installation.md

 Run the following steps starting from your local machine:
 - SSH into the `db-server`.
 If you have not edited the default configuration, then the name of the DB VM would be `db-1`.
 Automated setup does not expose the DB to the Internet, so to SSH into the DB, you will need to SSH to `vm-1` (check out `masterFQDN` above) with `ssh -A` (key forwarding) and then SSH to `db-1`.
 - Clone the sunbird-devops repo using `git clone https://github.com/project-sunbird/sunbird-devops.git`
 - Run `./sunbird-devops/deploy/generate-config.sh <implementation-name> <environment-name>`.
-Example `./sunbird-devops/deploy/generate-config.sh ntp production db`.
+Example `./sunbird-devops/deploy/generate-config.sh ntp production deploy`.
 This creates `ntp-devops` directory with *incomplete* configurations.
 You **WILL** need to supply missing configuration.
 - Modify all the configurations under `# DB CONFIGURATION` block in `<implementation-name>-devops/ansible/inventories/<environment-name>/group_vars/<environment-name>`

 ## DB creation